Cassis madagascariensis

-Cassis madagascariensis, common name the queen helmet, is a marine gastropod mollusc in the family Cassidae, the helmet shells and bonnet shells.
-It is known for being the largest species of its family in the Atlantic Ocean.
-This organism has 4 direct children, which include Cassis madagascariensis f. spinella Clench, Cassis madagascariensis spinella Clench, Cassis madagascariensis var. major Rigacci, and Cassis madagascariensis var. minor Rigacci.
+Cassis madagascariensis, (queen helmet, emperor helmet, or cameo helmet), is a marine gastropod mollusc in the family Cassidae, the helmet shells and bonnet shells.
+It is known as the largest species of its family in the Atlantic Ocean.

 Emperor/Queen Helmet Snail in the wild.

 Distribution

-This species occurs in the tropical Western Atlantic, the Gulf of Mexico and the Caribbean Sea.
-The specific name "madagascarensis" literally means "of Madagascar", but this was a misunderstanding of the type locality by the original author.
+This species inhabits the tropical Western Atlantic, the Gulf of Mexico and the Caribbean Sea.
+The name "madagascarensis" means "of Madagascar", but this was a misunderstanding of the type locality by the original author.

 Description

 The maximum recorded shell length is 409 mm.
-The organism does not have a vertebrae.
-Has a large and heavy shell, with a short spire.
+The organism has no vertebra.
+It has a large, heavy shell, with a short spire.
 This shell typically has three rows of blunt knobs and smaller lines of spiral folds.
 It has an elongated aperture with folds on both sides of the inner aperture.
-This shell can vary in color from white to tan and sometimes has brown markings and blotches.
-The different species of the Cassis Madagascariensis (Queen Helmet Mollusk) can be distinguished between their size and the number of spines they have on their shell.
-The Cassis Madagascariensis Lamark itself can be identified easier, because they have fewer spines that are larger than most other species, especially the size of the topmost spine as its size is notably larger than the rest of the spines.
+This shell color varies from white to tan and may have brown markings and blotches.
+The species of Cassis Madagascariensis (Queen Helmet Mollusk) can be distinguished by their size and the number of spines on their shell.
+C. Madagascariensis Lamark can be identified more easily.
+This is because it has fewer and larger spines than most other species.
+The topmost spine is notably larger than the rest of the spines.

 Human uses

 Cameo by Ascione manufacture, 1925, Naples, Coral and Cameo Jewellery Museum.

-Shells of Cassis madagascariensis are used in jewellery to make cameos.
-In the Maldives the shell is boiled and the boiled water of the shell is used as a traditional remedy for flu and fever-like symptoms.
+Shells are used in jewellery to make cameos.
+In the Maldives the shell is boiled and the boiled water is used as a traditional remedy for flu and fever.